-There are many ways to cook bacon, from the classic stovetop to the speedy microwave, and even the oven.
-Frying bacon in a cast-iron skillet on the stove is best for small batches and tender texture.
-The microwave’s best for-you guessed it-quick cooking for a few strips at a time.
-Preheat the oven if cooking for a crowd, prepping thick bacon, or looking to minimize clean up.Read on for step-by-step instructions for each method.
+You can cook bacon on the stovetop, in the microwave and even in the oven.
+Frying bacon in a cast-iron skillet is best for small batches and tender texture.
+The microwave’s best for—you guessed it—quickly cooking a few strips at a time.
+You’ll want to preheat the oven if cooking for a crowd, prepping thick bacon or looking to minimize clean-up.

 1. Place a wire rack in a 15×10-inch baking pan.
 Lightly spritz with cooking spray.

 2. Place bacon strips in a single layer on rack.

 3. Bake at 350° to desired degree of crispiness, 20-30 minutes.
 How long to put bacon in the oven depends on your desired texture: briefer for softer, longer for crisper.
 When it’s done to your liking, remove from oven.

 4. Use a tongs to remove bacon strips from wire rack.

 5. Pour off grease into a heat-safe container.

 1. Place 2-3 sheets of paper towel in a microwave-safe dish.
 (You can also use a bacon tray!)

 2. Top with up to 4 slices of bacon.